 Nobody gets into the creative game for the joy of the admin, and yet most of us end up spending more time wrangling email than actually doing any creative work – or at least, that's how it feels.

-01. It's okay to let email pile up – and for replies to slip through the cracks
+01. It's okay to let email pile up

-The secret to managing email, young grasshopper, is that sometimes it's okay not to manage it.
+The secret to managing email is that sometimes it's okay not to manage it.
 Seriously: one of the most liberating things you can do is banish the mounting sense of nagging guilt most of us feel as the unread count on your inbox soars.
 Sod it.
 Trust your instincts; if you thought it was safe to ignore when you saw it arrive, it probably was – and if it wasn't, chances are someone will follow-up again.